Name: Anjali Devadasan

 In this blog post, Anjali explains more about her experience and what inspired her to lead the start-up.

-Can you tell us more about the project?
+Can you tell us more about your start-up project?

 Our project, EVA Turbines, aims to decrease greenhouse emissions by generating low-cost renewable energy on the roads.
 EVA is an efficient, recyclable, vertical axis wind turbine which rotates due to the air turbulence of passing vehicles.

 We are at the early stages, currently prototyping our minimum viable product, and we are very encouraged by the support Enterprise Labs and Hackspace offers.
 It has now been around six months since starting the project, and the project was simply an idea/concept when I started with WE Innovate.
-Since then, I have learnt a lot about business (lean canvas models, value propositions, customer discovery, etc.), met lots of new, inspiring people and formed a great team.
+Since then, I have learnt a lot about business (lean canvas models, value propositions, customer discovery, etc.), met many new, inspiring people and formed a great team.

 What inspired you to choose this focus for your start-up?